ASSISTANT JUNIOR DEAN

 We offer a competitive salary and flexible working hours in a friendly academic environment as part of a dynamic and growing team with global impact.
 The Centre Manager will be principally based at Harris Manchester College and be a full member of its academic staff.
 College staff enjoy a number of benefits such as dining rights.

 The position will be for a fixed term of three years renewable subject to availability of finances (with a probation period of 6 months), starting as soon as possible.

 This position is a unique opportunity to learn about the science of wellbeing and help advance this research agenda.
 The position will also allow for engaging with important stakeholders in the academic and policy worlds.
 As part of the stakeholder engagement role, the job may involve some long-distance travel to events at the United Nations (New York), World Government Summit (Dubai), as well as fundraising activities in China.
 For example, the Centre’s researchers are major contributors to the World Happiness Report launched at the UN each year and the Centre Manager will be able to contribute along this pathway to impact.

 Please send your CV and cover letter to email@example.com.

-The closing date for applications is 12 noon on 15th July 2019 and interviews will be held shortly thereafter in person or over video conference.
+The closing date for applications is 12 noon on 20th September 2019 and applicants will be contacted shortly afterwards.

 If you would like to discuss this post and find out more about joining the academic community at Oxford, please contact firstname.lastname@example.org